electrode-io/isomorphic-loader/README.md

 # Webpack Isomorphic Loader

-Webpack loader and tools to extend NodeJS `require` so it understands your web asset files such as images when you are doing server side rendering (SSR).
+Webpack loader and tools to make NodeJS `require` understands files such as images when you are doing server side rendering (SSR).

 It contains three pieces: a webpack loader and plugin, and a library for your NodeJS app.